In this comprehensive guide, we cover everything you need to know about workers' compensation insurance, including:

 Another key difference between these two types of coverage is that workers' compensation benefits are typically limited by state laws.
 On the other hand, you can buy an individual disability policy that will pay benefit amounts exceeding those offered by your workers' compensation from your employer.

-How does workers' compensation affect disability insurance and Social Security disability benefits?
+How does workers' compensation affect disability insurance and SSDI benefits?

-Whether or not you can collect both disability insurance benefits and workers' compensation will primary depend on the language in your individual policy.
+Whether or not you can collect both disability insurance benefits and workers' compensation will primarily depend on the language in your individual policy.

 Some long term disability insurance policies exclude work-related injuries from coverage.
 If that’s the case, being eligible for workers' compensation makes you ineligible for your long term disability insurance policy benefits.
 Some carriers take the position that workplace disabilities should be covered by workers' compensation, not by them.